reactive/data-client/docs/getting-started/installation.md

 Feel free to hook up multiple `<Suspense/>` points if you want to show loaders at different points in your application.

+`<NetworkErrorBoundary/>` will handle fallbacks upon any network errors.

 #### `App.tsx`